 A. Body: The body configuration should be as raced “in period”.
 All body parts must be of the same material and design as those supplied by the manufacturer as standard or optional.

 B. Wheels: Wheel diameter must be as originally fitted.

 C. Engine: The correct engine displacement is required.
 The entrant must, with certainty, disclose the actual engine displacement.
 Engines must be of the original type; size and design as originally fitted by the manufacturer and be in the correct location.

-D. Tires: The Pittsburgh Vintage Grand Prix has adopted the tire rules and regulations that many of the National vintage racing organizations have come to abide by.
+D. Tires: The Pittsburgh Vintage Grand Prix has adopted the tire rules and regulations that many of the national vintage racing organizations have come to abide by established by the SVRA.

 Specifically Prohibited: Slicks or any of the following tires: Slicks or any of the following tires: Avon Tech RA, Avon ZZR, ZZS or CR500, BFG G-Force R1, Goodyear GS/CS/RS, Hankook Z214, Hoosier DOT Radial, (R7 or SM7), Kumho V710, Michelin TB5, Toyo RR, or any other “street slick” type DOT tire.